rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 }
 ```

-As we might have expected, the output of the execution is the following, saying that the computation retrieving the repositories started but couldn't complete within the given interval, and it was canceled.
+As expected, the execution output is the following: The computation retrieving the repositories started but couldn't complete within the given interval, so it was canceled.

 ```
 09:13:08.611 [virtual-20] INFO GitHubApp -- Finding repositories for user with id 'UserId[value=1]'